 Font and Colors

-The wordmark Nerf became more modern every year until it became a laconic inscription inside the ring.
-The old “playful” design is no longer relevant because the manufacturer has ceased to focus only on small children.
-Judging by the serious logo, he tried to broaden the target audience so that adults would buy dart blasters.
+The wordmark “Nerf” became more modern each year until it became a laconic inscription inside the ring.
+The old “playful” design is no longer relevant because the manufacturer has shifted its focus away from small children.
+Judging by the serious logo, he tried to broaden the target audience to include adults so they would buy dart blasters.

 As is known, the font of the word “NERF” is bold, oblique, and with short triangular serifs.
 In appearance, it has a lot in common with Crillee Italic, which applies to both logos currently in use.
 They share typography but different color schemes.
 In the first version, yellow is combined with red and black.
-In the second case, the designers made the main color silver, complementing it with several shades of blue and adding light gray shadows.
+In the second case, the designers made the main color silver, complemented by several shades of blue and light gray shadows.